stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/07_bresenham-guide-2x.png "The slow axis classification")

-The directional vector of the example line is shown below, confirming that the fast axis is the X-axis and the slow axis is the Y-axis:
+The directional vector of the example line is shown below, confirming that the X-axis is the fast axis and the Y-axis is the slow axis:

 ![](/images/2020-07-28-bresenhams-line-algorithm/08_bresenham-guide-v2-2x.png "The directional vector of the example line")

 Having classified the axes, we can start the rasterisation process.
 The first step is easy: the pixel at the start of the line is always filled.
 For the example line, this is the pixel at (0, 0).
 The problem now is to determine the next pixel to be filled.
 We know that the next X-axis coordinate value is 1 because the X-axis is the fast axis.
 For the Y-axis, we either do or do not increment its coordinate value.
-This gives us a choice between two possible pixels to fill: the pixel at (1, 0) or the pixel at (1, 1):
+This gives us a choice between two possible pixels to fill: the pixel at (1, 0) or the pixel at (1, 1).

 ![](/images/2020-07-28-bresenhams-line-algorithm/09_bresenham-guide-2x.png "Possible next pixels when X equals 1")

 It is possible to think of each pixel as being a point rather than a square.
-If we do this, we can see that the line being rasterised passes somewhere between the two possible pixels:
+If we do this then we can see that the line being rasterised passes somewhere between the two possible pixels:

 ![](/images/2020-07-28-bresenhams-line-algorithm/10_bresenham-guide-2x.png "Thinking of the pixels as points")

-The aim now is to determine which of the two pixels is the pixel that the line is closest to when it passes between them.
-If we draw a line between those two pixels, then the line being rasterised will intersect it at some point:
+The aim is to determine which of the two pixels is the pixel that the line is closest to when it passes between them.
+If we draw a line between those two pixels then the line being rasterised will intersect it at some point:

 ![](/images/2020-07-28-bresenhams-line-algorithm/11_bresenham-guide-2x.png "The intersection point between the two possible next pixels")